astuff/pacmod_dbc/user_can_protocol.md

 1. This ENABLE field is DISABLE ALL SYSTEMS.
 1. The respective system command message ENABLE field is “0”
 1. The allowed time period has elapsed before a this message is received.
 1. The rules for the COUNTER and COMPLEMENT fields in this message not are met.

+## Global Command Sanity Check Rules
+Global sanity check rules apply to a vehicle platform when the SANITY_CHECK_REQUIRED in the GLOBAL_COMMAND message is REQUIRED.
+The PACMod system shall be disabled according to the rules.

+1. The master component shall validate the COUNTER and COMPLEMENT in the GLOBAL_CMD message.
+1. The master component shall respond to a invalid COUNTER and COMPLEMENT only when the PACMod System is ENABLED.
+1. The master component shall set DISABLE_ALL_SYSTEMS to TRUE at initialization.
+1. If all PACMod components have completed initialization activities and have commenced periodic activities:
+    1. If SANITY_CHECK_REQUIRED = NOT_REQUIRED:
+        1. Then DISABLE_ALL_SYSTEMS = FALSE.
+    1. Else if SANITY_CHECK_REQUIRED = REQUIRED:
+        1. If DISABLE_ALL_SYSTEMS is TRUE, the master component shall set DISABLE_ALL_SYSTEMS to FALSE when all of the following are true:
+            1. The master component receives 3 consecutive GLOBAL_CMD messages with valid COUNTER and COMPLEMENT.
+            1. The GLOBAL_CMD message is not timed out.
+        1. Afterward, DISABLE_ALL_SYSTEMS shall be set to TRUE when any of the following are true:
+            1. Invalid COUNTER and COMPLEMENT.
+            1. Timeout of the GLOBAL_CMD message.
+        1. If any system is then enabled while DISABLE_ALL_SYSTEMS is FALSE, a transition to TRUE shall have the following result:
+            1. The SYSTEM_FAULT_ACTIVE signal of GLOBAL_RPT_2 shall be TRUE.
+            1. The Watchdog Report 2 GLOBAL_CMD_SANITY_FAULT shall be TRUE if the COUNTER and COMPLEMENT are invalid.
+            1. The Watchdog Report 2 GLOBAL_CMD_TIMEOUT shall be TRUE if there is a Timeout of the GLOBAL_CMD message.
+1. The User PC shall monitor the COMPONENT_RPT from the master component and register a fault when any of the following are true:
+    1. Invalid COUNTER and COMPLEMENT.
+    1. Timeout of the COMPONENT_RPT message.

+## System Global Disable Rules
+A vehicle system under PACMod control “shall enable” if all of the following are true:

+1. The respective system command message ENABLE field is received as “ENABLE” within the allowed time period.
+1. The rules for the COUNTER and COMPLEMENT fields in this message are met.
+1. The DISABLE_ALL_SYSTEMS field must be equal to FALSE and received in its corresponding message before receiving the system command message with the ENABLE field equal to “ENABLE”.

+The allowed time period is 3 times the message period of this message.
+The same vehicle system shall disable immediately if any of the following are true:

+1. This DISABLE_ALL_SYSTEMS field is TRUE.
+1. The respective system command message ENABLE field is “DISABLE”
+1. The allowed time period has elapsed before this message is received.
+1. The rules for the COUNTER and COMPLEMENT fields in this message not are met.

 ## Default Bit Values